 Brexit: the tax implications

-In addition, the application of the EU fundamental freedoms and other EU legal principles will, in principle, have less impact on UK tax rules, again providing greater freedom to a future UK government to legislate in those areas.
+In addition, unless the UK agrees otherwise as part of its future trading relationship with the EU, the application of the EU fundamental freedoms and other EU legal principles will, in principle, have less impact on UK tax rules going forwards, again providing greater freedom to a future UK government to legislate in those areas.

-However, the impact of the Brexit may well be minimised by the economic and political reality of the need to adhere to business friendly EU Directives, to raise revenue through taxes such as VAT and to fill the vacuum in customs duty legislation, for example.
-Indeed, the UK may choose to remain aligned to certain areas of EU law, particularly where Brexit might negatively impact the business interests.
-However, there may still be increased administrative costs for UK businesses in complying with different systems of taxation.
+However, the impact of Brexit will, in practice, be minimised by the economic and political reality of the need to adhere to business friendly EU Directives, to raise revenue through taxes such as VAT and to fill the vacuum in customs duty legislation, for example.
+Indeed, in the short term, the impact of the Withdrawal Act will be to ensure the UK remains aligned with most areas of EU law unless and until positive decisions are made to depart from it.
+Nevertheless, there may still be increased administrative costs for UK businesses in complying with different systems of taxation.